qrthey/tf-sources-updater/readme.md

 terraform projects root directory to be readable, clojure must receive it as a string (surrounded with parenthesis).

+An optional :strategy switch can be given.
+It can be either :highest-semver or :highest-semver-for-major.
+The latter meaning that upgrading of tags vil only be done within their current major version.
+If the switch isn't passed it defaults to :highest-semver.
+Eg:

+    $ clojure -X tf-sources/update-references :dir '"/path/to/terraform-stack-root"' :strategy :highest-semver-for-major

 The program will print some information about its workings and quit.
 Go check the terraform projects git status to see details about potential changes.